Borate and Daggett Railroad: History

 In 1883, prospectors discovered a rich vein of colemanite borax in the Calico Mountains 4 miles east from the silver mining town of Calico.
 The claim was bought by mining tycoon William Tell Coleman, who owned and worked several borax mines in Death Valley, including the Harmony Borax Works, famous for the Twenty-mule teams which were used to haul borax to the railroads at Mojave, California.
-In 1890, Coleman went bankrupt and his business associate Francis Marion Smith bought up all of his former borax mining enterprises to form the Pacific Coast Borax Company.
+In 1888, Coleman suffered financial reverses and sold his properties to Francis Marion Smith, who combined his holdings into the Pacific Coast Borax Company in 1890.

 Smith was interested in using the borax deposits at Calico, now called "Borate," as his new company's main source of income.
 By 1899, Borate had become the largest borax mine in the world, outputting 22,000 ST of borate out of over a dozen shafts at the mine.

 At first, twenty-mule teams had been used to haul the borax to the railhead at Daggett, California, but Smith was not happy with the cost and upkeep with the mules and wagons, and in 1894, made efforts to replace them with a Daniel Best steam tractor (now called "Old Dinah") which was not well equipped for running in the desert.
 After two years, "Dinah" was retired and Smith set to construct a narrow-gauge railroad between Borate and Daggett.
 The railroad was completed in 1898, and used two Heisler steam locomotives named "Marion" and "Francis" after Francis Marion Smith himself, to haul the ore.
 They also built a roasting mill on the halfway point on the railroad, also named "Marion" for Francis Marion Smith.
 Here the little engines brought the ore to be roasted and loaded into burlap bags.
 A 3rd rail was built to the mill to accommodate bringing standard gauge boxcars to the mill, so little time can be wasted transferring the borax between the narrow-gauge and standard gauge railroads.